 - Then position your design on the potholder.

 - Remove all but one color as we are going to press one at a time.
-You can find the time and temperature for your EasyPress on the Cricut Heat Guide.

 - Locate correctly on the potholder and cover with an iron-on protective sheet or parchment paper.
 Then press with your Cricut EasyPress for the proper amount of time at the right temperature.
-Why cover with the protective sheet?
-I tend to do this anytime I am unsure of the base material.
-In this case, I didn't want to damage the potholder itself so decided to cover it.

 - Then peel back the protective liner.
 DO NOT DISCARD.